Lerin Duarte: Ajax

 On 31 August 2013, at the end of the Eredivisie match between Heracles Almelo and ADO Den Haag, it was announced by Jan Smit that Ajax and Heracles Almelo had agreed to terms for the direct transfer of Duarte to the capital city.
 Duarte joined the Amsterdammers for the sum of €2.5 million from Almelo, signing a four-year contract binding him to his new club until 2017.
 He was given the number 8 shirt previously worn by Christian Eriksen upon his arrival.
 Duarte made his debut for Ajax on 14 September 2013 in a 2–1 at home against PEC Zwolle.
 He made his continental debut at Camp Nou in a 4–0 loss against FC Barcelona, playing the full 90 minutes of the 2013–14 UEFA Champions League Group stage match.
 On 28 September Duarte scored his first goal for Ajax, in a 6–0 victory at home against Go Ahead Eagles, scoring the fifth goal in the 64th minute of the game.

 Heerenveen, NAC and Heracles

 After the move of Daley Sinkgraven to Ajax, Duarte was sent on loan to SC Heerenveen for the rest of the 2014–2015 season In January 2015.

 Following his release by Ajax, free agent Duarte returned to former club Heracles Almelo, agreeing a three-year contract with the club.

-Aris Thessaloniki and ASWH
+Aris, ASWH and Noordwijk

 On 2 June 2019, Duarte agreed to join Aris on a three-year contract.
 On 1 July 2020 in an away match against Panathinaikos, he suffered a serious knee injury.

 At the end of January 2023, Duarte signed with the Derde Divisie-side ASWH from Hendrik-Ido-Ambacht.
 After a lot of training and having sat just one game on the ASWH bench during an official game, he left ASWH.
+At the beginning of the subsequent season, Duarte joined Tweede Divisie-side VV Noordwijk.
+He left after not getting playing time, noting the inconvenience of training in the evenings.